otvam/pypeec/docs/content/install.rst

 * **Python Package** - available through PyPI
 * **Conda Package** - available through conda-forge

+The following **optional libraries are not included** is the package:

+* **HPC libraries** - FFTW, UMFPACK, PyAMG, and MKL/PARDISO
+* **Notebook support** - Jupyter, IPyWidgets, and Trame
+* **GPU libraries** - CuPy and CUDA

-PyPEEC packages are generic (architecture and system independent packages).
+PyPEEC packages are generic (architecture and system independent).
-However, some dependencies are architecture and system dependent packages.
+However, some dependencies are architecture and system dependent.
 The optional HPC libraries are usually easier to install through Conda.

 Using a Python Environment